AI Visibility

 6. Structured headings that match question formats

-Research on how content structure shapes citation behavior in generative engines confirms what most practitioners already suspected: heading structure isn't just for humans.
+Research on how content structure shapes citation behavior in generative engines confirms what most practitioners suspected: heading structure isn't just for humans.
 When headings directly reflect the form of questions users ask ("How does X work?", "What is the difference between X and Y?", "When should you use X?"), the page is easier to retrieve as a match for those queries and easier to extract from as an answer source.

 This doesn't mean keyword-stuffing headings.
 It means organizing the page around the questions your target audience actually asks Perplexity.